Consumer lending refers to loans taken out by individuals for personal reasons.

 Lending Works (launched 2014)

 Lending Works isn’t anywhere near as big as RateSetter or Zopa, but it is still a large peer-to-peer lender having lent over £180 million to date.
 The platform exclusively offers unsecured personal loans to UK borrowers and similar to RateSetter, offers a provision fund to protect against losses (subject to available funds).
 In addition to the existence of a provision fund, Lending Works has insurance to protect against borrower default caused by loss of employment, accident and sickness or death.
-The key drawback with Lending Works in my opinion is the relatively high cost of selling your investment via the secondary market (0.6% fee).

 - Target interest rates – The platform targets 3.8% p.a. (no fees to access funds) or 5.4% (with 0.5% fee to access funds).